 What do I do if I miss an exam once?
-A score of 0 will be assigned for the missed exam and discarded at the end of the semester if the other 3 exams (2 Unit exams and 1 Final) are taken.
+A score of 0 will be assigned for the missed exam and discarded at the end of the semester if the other three exams (2 Unit exams and 1 Final) are taken.
 No documentation of illness from a doctor or letter from the Dean of Students Office is required for the first missed exam.
 If you feel sick on the day of the exam, please skip the exam.
 There is no penalty for missing one of the four exams during the course.

 What do I do if I have to miss a second Unit Exam?
-If you miss a second unit exam (not the Final Exam), you will need to provide a proper documentation (a letter from your primary care provider or a letter from the Dean of Students, please see below) to pro-rate your second missed exam.
+If you miss a second unit exam (not the Final Exam), you will need to provide proper documentation (a letter from your primary care provider or a letter from the Dean of Students, please see below) to pro-rate your second missed exam.
 If you have an excused absence from a second exam, you will receive a score of 0 for that exam until the end of the semester, and the grade of the cumulative Final Exam will replace the grade for the missed exam.

 What information counts as "proper documentation"?
 This can be a letter from your primary care provider or a letter from the Dean of Students Office.
-The documentation must explicitly state your name, date of missed assessment, and that you are recommended to make up any missing assessment or assigned work for those specific dates (5 out of 7 days before the deadline for reading quizzes and homework assignments).
+The documentation must explicitly state your name and the date of missed assessment, and you are recommended to make up any missing assessment or assigned work for those specific dates (5 out of 7 days before the deadline for reading quizzes and homework assignments).
 In case of illness, a letter from your primary care provider is required.
 A personal matter requires a note from the Dean of Students (P202 Peabody Hall).
-Any request for a missing-related exam re-grade must be submitted by email to the instructor (Dr. Zhanar Abil, abilz@ufl.edu) within 5 business days of the exam or assignment deadline.
+Any request for a missing-related exam regrade must be submitted by email to the instructor (Dr. Zhanar Abil, abilz@ufl.edu) within five business days of the exam or assignment deadline.
 If the documentation recommends withdrawing from class, please withdraw from class.
 A letter recommending withdrawal from class will not be accepted for extending assignment deadlines or exam pro-rating.
+With proper documentation, you may be allowed to re-make a missed exam or an assignment.

 What do I do if I do not have proper documentation for the second missed "unit" exam?
-You will receive a final grade of 0 for the second exam.

-What do I do if I miss 3 "unit" exams (first unexcused and 2 others excused).
+You will receive a final grade of 0 for the second exam, which will reflect on your final score.
+What do I do if I miss 3 "unit" exams (the first unexcused and two others excused)?
 You may request a withdrawal or an incomplete (please contact your academic advisor).
 If your second and third missed Unit Exams are unexcused, you will get a failing grade of E for the course.

-What do I do if I miss one unit exam and unable to attend the Final Exam?
+What do I do if I miss one unit exam and am unable to attend the Final Exam?
 First, provide the instructor with proper documentation for missing the Final Exam as soon as possible.
-Second, consider a make-up Final Exam, withdrawing from the class, or getting an incomplete (please contact your course instructor and your academic advisor).
-The Final Make-Up Exam may be in a closed-book 2-hour essay format.
+Second, consider a makeup Final Exam, withdrawing from the class, or getting an incomplete (please contact your course instructor and your academic advisor).
+The Final Makeup Exam may be in a closed-book, 2-hour essay format.

 What do I do if I miss one "unit" exam and miss the final exam without proper documentation?
-You will receive a final grade of 0 for each of the exams, one of which will be tossed in your final grade calculation.
-Hence, you will receive a score of 0 for one of the exams counted towards the final grade.
+You will receive a final grade of 0 for the Final Exam, which will be reflected in your final score.